 Natural Iron Chelators and Inhibitors:

 Quercetin, a flavonoid found in fruits and vegetables, has been studied for its iron-chelating properties.[ref]
 A 2017 study on dendritic (immune system) cells found that quercetin “increases extracellular iron export, resulting in an overall decrease in the intracellular iron content and consequent diminished inflammatory abilities.”[ref]
-And a 2014 study on quercetin concluded: “Potentially, diets rich in polyphenols might be beneficial for patients groups at risk of iron loading by limiting the rate of intestinal iron absorption.”
+A 2014 study on quercetin concluded: “Potentially, diets rich in polyphenols might be beneficial for patients groups at risk of iron loading by limiting the rate of intestinal iron absorption.”
 Foods high in quercetin include apples, dark cherries, tomatoes, capers, onions, and cranberries.
-Quercetin supplements including pure quercetin powder are also readily available.
+Quercetin supplements, including pure quercetin powder, are also readily available.

-Another flavonoid, rutin, which is a metabolite of quercetin, has also been studied for its iron chelation properties.[ref]
+Another flavonoid, rutin, a quercetin metabolite, has also been studied for its iron chelation properties.[ref]
 A 2014 study in rats found: “Rutin administration to iron-overloaded rats resulted in a significant decrease in serum total iron, TIBC, Tf, TS%, ferritin levels…”[ref] Foods high in rutin include capers, black olives, buckwheat, asparagus, and berries.
 Rutin is also available as a supplement.

 Taurine, in a mouse model of hemochromatosis, was found to protect against liver damage from excess iron.
 The study is worth reading and looking into if you are worried about iron-induced liver damage.